gardenlinux/gardenlinux/docs/tutorials/cloud/first-boot-azure.md

 ```

 :::tip
-Garden Linux uses `azureuser` as the default SSH username on Azure, consistent with Azure cloud-init conventions.
+Garden Linux uses `azureuser` as the default SSH username on Azure.
+This is different on other platforms.
+Have a look at the [default usernames per platform](/how-to/installation/cloud-init#default-usernames-per-platform).
 :::

 ### Step 6: Verify the Installation